PrefectHQ/prefect/docs/concepts/deployments-ux.md

 ```
 </div>

-To deploy all deployments in a project you can use the `--all` flag:
+To deploy all deployments you can use the `--all` flag:

 <div class="terminal">
 ```bash